-Additionally, we work in partnership with the majority of Engineering employers and are seen as the Engineering College of choice within the Greater Glasgow area.
-Due to our excellent links, the College is continually at the forefront of technological advances with investment in our state of the art Engineering Facilities which will provide students with a World Class Learning Experience.
+We work in partnership with the majority of Engineering employers and are seen as the Engineering College of choice within the Greater Glasgow area.
+Due to our excellent links, the College is continually at the forefront of technological advances with investment in our state of the art Engineering Facilities which provide students with a World Class Learning Experience.

 Jobs and further study

 - You may progress onto HND Electrical Engineering if you successfully complete this course with a Graded Unit 1 result of B or above